Modular Medical Integrated Curriculum (MMEDIC)

 Admission into the program, and thereby to the School of Medicine, is based on academic record, letters of recommendation, and involvement in college and community activities, as well as on less tangible qualities of personality, character, and maturity.

 Students who are interested in applying to the MMEDIC program should pursue a rigorous premedical course of study and demonstrate superior performance in and out of the classroom.
-Coursework must include one year of general chemistry, one year of organic chemistry, and one year of general biology by the completion of sophomore year.
-After an initial review of applications, well-qualified applicants are invited for a personal interview with members of the admissions committee.
+Coursework must include one year of general chemistry, one year of organic chemistry, and one year of biology by the completion of sophomore year.
+Engineering students complete the biology requirement through ENG BE 209 Principles of Molecular Cell Biology and Biotechnology and additional engineering courses.
+After an initial review of applications, well-qualified applicants are invited for personal interviews with members of the admissions committee.

-MMEDIC students must demonstrate their ability to master the modules of instruction and must exhibit a high degree of maturity, integrity, and emotional stability to be promoted to the medical phase of the program.
-Four modules of instruction must be completed prior to entry into the School of Medicine, at least one of which must be in Biochemistry & Cell Biology, Physiology, or Cellular Organization of Tissues.
+MMEDIC students must demonstrate their ability to master the medical school-related coursework and must exhibit a high degree of maturity, integrity, and emotional stability to be promoted to the medical phase of the program.
+Four courses from a prescribed list of medical school-related courses must be completed prior to entry into the School of Medicine.
+All students must take GMS BI 751 Biochemistry & Cell Biology, GMS PH 730/731 Physiology (two semester sequence), or GMS AN 722 Cellular Organization of Tissues.

 At the conclusion of each semester, or as necessary, the Promotions Committee for Early Assurance Programs reviews the student’s progress.
-Students are expected to maintain a 3.20 GPA cumulatively and a 3.00 GPA in the sciences for all courses taken after entry into the program to be eligible for promotion to the next semester and ultimately to the School of Medicine.
+Students are expected to maintain a 3.20 GPA cumulatively and a 3.00 GPA for all science, math, and engineering courses taken after entry into the program to be eligible for promotion to the next semester and ultimately to the School of Medicine.
 Failure to meet these criteria will result in appropriate action by the Committee, including academic probation, disciplinary probation, remedial coursework, suspension, or dismissal from the program.
-Students who have not achieved a 3.20 GPA cumulatively and a 3.00 GPA in the sciences for all courses taken after entry into the program are ineligible for promotion to the School of Medicine.
+Students who have not achieved a 3.20 GPA cumulatively and a 3.00 GPA for all science, math, and engineering courses taken after entry into the program are ineligible for promotion to the School of Medicine.

-At the end of each curricular year, or as necessary, the Promotions Committee requests a report from Judicial Affairs & Student Safety Programs to determine if students have violated University policies, as well as a report from the dean’s office of the students’ college to determine whether students have engaged in academic misconduct.
+At the end of each academic year, or as necessary, the Promotions Committee requests a report from Judicial Affairs & Student Safety Programs to determine if students have violated University policies, as well as a report from the dean’s office of the schools and colleges in which MMEDIC students are enrolled to determine whether students have engaged in academic misconduct.
 The content of these reports is considered in all promotions decisions, including the decision on promotion to the School of Medicine.
 Any student who has violated University policies or engaged in academic misconduct has the opportunity to submit a written explanation to the Promotions Committee.

 Students must take the Medical College Admissions Test (MCAT) in the spring of the third year of undergraduate study.
 Students must achieve a combined score of at least 30 on the three numerically scored sections of the MCAT.
+The required score will be recalibrated when revisions to the MCAT format are introduced for the 2014-2015 academic year.
 The results of the MCAT are considered by the Promotions Committee when it makes the final decision as to whether to promote students to the medical curriculum.

 Before entering their first year in the School of Medicine, students in the program must also complete the usual required premedical courses (one year each of general chemistry, organic chemistry, biology, physics, English composition or literature, and humanities).